acinep/DiskWeaver/docs/PRD.md

 - Detect and guide recovery from a degraded/failed disk.
 - Present a clear, reviewable plan before any destructive/risky operation, and execute it safely with resumable state.
-- Ship as a Cockpit plugin so it's usable from a browser on a headless NAS-like box, plus a CLI for scripting/headless use.
+- Ship as a Cockpit plugin (for boxes already running Cockpit) and a standalone SPA (for boxes that aren't), so it's usable from a browser on a headless NAS-like box either way, plus a CLI for scripting/ headless use.
 - Be distributable as a single native-AOT binary (daemon) with minimal runtime dependencies beyond mdadm/lvm2/util-linux.